-So, let’s narrow down the options for a small business that is growing rapidly.
+Let’s narrow down the options for a small business that is growing rapidly.
 Access to capital is scarce.
-You might have some customers that result in a bad debt for your business.
+You might have some customers that don’t pay you and result in a bad debt for your business.
 You have no financial cushion in your company.
 Your company’s balance sheet is weak.
 The list of risks goes on and on.
 My clients ask, “What percentage of my gross revenue should my office rent be?”
 The answer, which was taught to me a long time ago, is to forget about percentages.
 LESSON #1 During your company’s rapid growth phase, do your best to keep your office rent expense as low as you can.
 What does that mean exactly?

 LESSON #3 If your monthly office rent expense is a larger number than your monthly salary as owner, then you have a problem.
-Let this one sink in for awhile and find your own rationale.
-Just make sure that never put yourself in this position because it never creates happiness.
+Think about this one for awhile and make sure that you don’t put yourself in this position because it never creates happiness.
 The extra money that you are shelling out in rent probably would have helped you to meet some of your own dreams.
 Instead, you are helping to meet your landlord’s dreams.

-History has also shown that if you are dependent on bank loans to fund your growth, your banker will not be a happy camper when you bring the high-priced office rent conversation to your next lunch meeting.
+History has also shown that if you are dependent on bank loans to fund your growth, your banker will not be pleased when you bring the high-priced office rent conversation to your next lunch meeting.
 If you have investors that are funding your growth, they simply won’t permit you to raise your fixed expenses when that capital can go to a higher and better use.

 Be smart.
 Keep your office rent expense low until your growing business can really afford higher overhead.